platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 To optimize your app, consider using a [profiler](../../increase-observability/integrate-observability/_index.md).
 A profiler helps determine what slow spots can be found and addressed and helps improve performance.

+The web agency [Pixelant](https://www.pixelant.net/) has also published a [log analyzer tool for Platform.sh](https://github.com/pixelant/platformsh-analytics) that offers a better visualization of access logs to determine how much memory requests are using on average.
+It offers additional insights into the operation of your site and can suggest places to further optimize your configuration.
+It also provides guidance on when it's time to increase your plan size.
+Note that this tool is maintained by a 3rd party, not by Platform.sh.